 16.7 Portable induction loop systems were not identified, which could be beneficial for small meetings.
-Proportionate to demand, it may be beneficial to purchase Portable Induction Loops that could be beneficial for one-to-one meetings at the premises, which can be transported around the premises when required.
-Signage should be provided indicating that the availability of a portable induction loop is available on request.
-Where a Portable Induction loop is present it is important to ensure that procedures are in place to provide training and charging so that the system is available on demand. М Portable hearing loops available in Reception. ------ --- -- --- --
+Proportionate to demand, it may be beneficial to purchase Portable Induction Loops that could be beneficial for one-to- one meetings at the premises, which can be transported around the premises when required.
+Signage should be provided indicating that the availability of a portable induction loop is available on request. Μ Portable hearing loops available from Reception.
+Where a Portable Induction loop is present it is important to ensure that procedures are in place to provide training and charging so that the system is available on demand.

-PRIO PRIORITY C 1.9 The entrance gates were not well contrasted against the surrounding fencing.
+PRIOR PRIORITY C 1.9 The entrance gates were not well contrasted against the surrounding fencing.
 Greater contrast could assist people who are partially sighted.
 The intercom system provided was audio only.
 People who have hearing impairments may find accessing this system difficult.
 The turn stiles may not be suitable for all users.
 Add colour contrast to the gates and their controls to aid people with impaired vision.
 Intercoms and gate control systems can be very difficult for disabled people to operate from their vehicles.
-Make sure that a phone number or suitable alert and management system are in place to provide alternative access for anyone that cannot operate the gate control system. М The barriers at the front at open all the time so not in use.
-Sticker is on the intercom with contact details.
+Make sure that a phone number or suitable alert and management system are in place to provide alternative access for anyone that cannot operate the gate control system. М The barriers at the front are open at all times so not in use.
+Sticker to go on back intercom, which is staff and contractors only.
 2.2 Signage was provided to the front of the bays.
 The signage provided to direct people towards the accessible bays feature "disabled parking", which could be rephrased.
 When the signage is replaced, consideration should be taken to providing signage that states "Accessible Parking", rather than "disabled parking". М 4.2 The handrails provided to these steps were exposed metal, which could be cold to the touch.
-The handrails should be replaced or improved by being coated with nylon or a suitable alternative to ensure that they are not cold to touch.
-M 5.1 The main entrance, as well as the entrance into the Arts Block, were not well contrasted against the surrounding frames.
+The handrails should be replaced or improved by being coated with nylon or a suitable alternative to ensure that they are not cold to touch. М 5.1 The main entrance, as well as the entrance into the Arts Block, were not well contrasted against the surrounding frames.
 Providing contrast, as shown on the Sports Block, could assist people who are partially sighted.
 Colour contrast should be added to the entrances to ensure that it is clearly visible on approach to aid people with impaired vision.
 AD M - The presence of the door should be apparent not only when it is shut but also when it is open.
-Where it can be held open, steps should be taken to avoid people being harmed by walking into the door. М
+Where it can be held open, steps should be taken to avoid people being harmed by walking into the door. Μ